-I'm a seasoned session musician that has been recording my own drums for over 20 years.
-My tracks focus on delivering the best performance of the perfect part for your song with emphasis on groove, feel, texture, energy, space, and attitude.
+Seasoned remote session pro, here to help bring the best version of your creative endeavor to fruition.
+My drum tracks focus on delivering the best performance of the perfect part for your song with emphasis on groove, feel, energy, space, and attitude.
 My goal is to serve the writer's vision by enhancing the song without ever distracting from it.

 Hi, I'm Nate Barnes.
 I have drummed for artists including Ryan Bingham, Mary Chapin Carpenter, Rodney Crowell, Hiss Golden Messenger, Todd Snider, American Authors, Rose Hill Drive, and many others.
 I've also worked with producers such as Brendan OBrien, Jim Scott, Nick DiDia, and more.

-My studio was custom built for drum recording.
-The room is fully tuned and treated and has a great room sound, classic preamps, and top tier mics.
-I dial in custom sounds for each project utilizing up to 18 channels with a ton of mix flexibility on a wide range of drums and cymbals- with sounds ranging from dirty and greasy to clean and polished; from tight and crisp to big and bombastic.
-Feel free to reach out with any questions- I'd love to discuss working on your project!
+My studio was custom built for recording drums and is fully tuned and treated with a great room sound.
+I pull from a wide range of drums and cymbals to dial in custom sounds for each and every song, using 18 channels with total kit coverage- anything from dirty and greasy to clean and polished; from tight and crisp to big and bombastic.

 Credits